beaugaines/beaugaines.github.com/source/_posts/2012-09-25-more-ruby-titbits.markdown

 {% endcodeblock %}

 #### Iteration
 - note that `yield` is not the same as returning from a method; yielding takes place while the method is still running.
-Also note that the code block is not an argument but rather just part of the method call itself - part of the syntax
+Also note that the code block is not an argument but rather just part of the method call itself - i.e. part of the syntax